wmaugar/Full-Stack-Holy-Grail-App/README.md

 ## :dart: About ##

-Full Stack application of Holly Grail typical web page (Frond End) with React, that comunicates with an express http server (back End) running on node runtime which serves public files for web page and consult a data base build over redis on top a docker platform.
+Full Stack application of Holy Grail typical web page (Frond End) with React, that comunicates with an express http server (back End) running on node runtime which serves public files for web page and consult a data base build over redis on top a docker platform.

 ## :sparkles: Features ##

-:heavy_check_mark: Holly Grail web page;\
+:heavy_check_mark: Holy Grail web page;\
 :heavy_check_mark: Express Server running on node;\
 :heavy_check_mark: Redis Data Base on top of docker platform (No Sql);